Introduction to 'Creating your online brand'

 See yourself as a customer

-Put yourself in your customers’ shoes.
+We're all customers.
 Think about websites you don’t like, and why.
-How easy is it to find or identify the companies you like most online?
-Does the bookshop in your high street have a digital presence?
-When you search for your own organisation online, what results do you see?
+How easy is it to find the companies you like most online?
+Does the bookshop in your high street have any digital channels?
+Now search for your own business online.
+What results do you see?
 Is this what you want your customers to see?

-Take time to look at your personas and answer the question: what do you have to offer each of these customer personas?
+Take time to look at your personas and answer the question: what do you have to offer each of these customers?

 Now revisit your unique selling point.
-Does it capture what you’ve just noted?
-Have you found something else - or better - that defines what you offer that others don’t?
+Does it capture this offer?
+Have you found something else - or better - that shows what you can give to them that others can’t?

 Chapter 4